isaacnmm/pestpolicy-hugo2XX/content/posts/best-tiller-for-raised-beds/index.md

 Greenworks corded tiller is a piece of ideal equipment for digging small gardens especially raised gardens.
 Its powered by an 8 Ampere motor which gives it the necessary torque for turning the four 8 inch tines.
 These tines rotate forward and can penetrate up to 5 inches deep to loosen and mix the soil.
 Assembling the tiller takes less time and no tools are required.
 Depending on the configuration of your garden, you can adjust the tilling width from 8.25 inches to 10 inches.
-Starting the tiller is quite easy, thanks to the quick-start button.�Its also possible to adjust the tilling depth to meet your digging preferences.
+Starting the tiller is quite easy, thanks to the quick-start button.Its also possible to adjust the tilling depth to meet your digging preferences.
 For instance, if you want to remove persistent weeds you need a shallow depth.
 Deep tilling allows you to plant your crops in the appropriate depth.
 - The two 6-inch wheels allow easy and unlimited movement when cultivating your garden.
 It wont get stuck on loose soils.
 - Unlike fuel or gas-powered tiller, Greenworks 27072 operates smoothly with less noise.